IsThatFearny/quartz/content/Revision/Philosophy/Paper 2 Past Paper Qs.md

 Paley proposes a version of the design argument in which he appeals to ‘parts organised for a purpose’ in order to prove the existence of God.
 Paley argues that, if we were to look at a watch, then we would see a very intricate and complex mechanical system, i.e. ‘parts organised for a purpose’.
 From this complexity, we can infer that there was a designer for the watch.
 Likewise, Paley argues, we can infer from the vast complexity of the universe’s ‘parts organised for a purpose’ that the universe, like the watch, also has a designer, and given such complexity, the designer must be God.

 Swinburne rejects Paley’s design argument.
 Instead, he argues that there are two types of explanation: personal and scientific.
 We give a personal explanation of temporal order in human actions, e.g. such-and-such exists because I chose to make it; as such, we can give a similar personal explanation of why the laws of nature are the way they are - because God designed them in a certain way.
 There is no scientific explanation for this: science can explain assuming the laws of nature, but cannot explain such fundamental laws itself.
 Therefore we only have a personal explanation, and as such, we can argue that god exists.
-Swinburne’s argument, unlike Paley’s, does not appeal to spatial order (a major weakness of Paley’s argument)
+Swinburne’s argument, unlike Paley’s, does not appeal to spatial order (a major weakness of Paley’s argument), but rather appeals to temporal order.

 </br>

 #### What do eliminative materialists claim about mental states?

+Eliminative Materialists claim that talk of mental states can be completely eliminated.

+MUST REVISE EM

 </br>

 #### Outline Descartes’ conceivability argument for substance dualism

+Descartes argues that it is possible for us to conceive of mind as a separate substance to the body, because we have a clear and distinct idea of the mind as a non-extended, thinking thing, and of the body as an extended, non-thinking thing

 </br>